DataAlgoDev/Powershell_Config/README.md

 # Powershell_Config
 Powershell config for powershell core with oh-my-posh themes and more automations to make life easy.

-Clone this into your Powershell directory, and tweak some settings in command prompt setting(Default prompt, opacity etc) :
+Clone this into your Powershell directory path below, and tweak some options in command prompt settings (Default prompt, opacity etc) :

 ~\Documents\PowerShell